aloifran/aloifran/README.md

 # Hi, I'm Francisco 👋

-👩‍💻 I'm currently working on personal projects to showcase.

 🧠 I'm currently learning React and exploring the possibilites of Framer Motion animation library, and also Vue with the amazing Vuetify framework.